ericmjl/bayesian-stats-modelling-tutorial/README.md

 # getting started

-To get started, first identify whether you
+To get started, first identify whether you:

 1. Prefer to use the `conda` package manager (which ships with the Anaconda distribution of Python), or if you
 2. prefer to use `pipenv`, which is a package authored by Kenneth Reitz for package management with `pip` and `virtualenv`, or if you
 3. Do not want to mess around with dev-ops.